ISISNeutronMuon/MDANSE/Doc/pages/H_conv.rst

 Once the random vector distribution has been created, the lattice vector generators round the **hkl** coordinates of all the vectors to the nearest integer values.
-This will result in some of the vectors arriving at values of :math:`|Q|` outside of the specified range, which will then be discarded from the total population.
+This will result in some of the vectors arriving at values of :math:`q` outside of the specified range, which will then be discarded from the total population.
 From the remaining vectors, it is likely that multiple randomly generated vectors will end up at the same HKL coordinates after rounding.
 The number of random